calvan-liang/calvan-liang.github.io/projects/dandeliongotchi.md

 When I finished this project, I understood how to manipulate values over time, create an area of collision (detection of the mouse clicking on a picture), and code graphics in Java.
 I also familiarized myself and gained experience with the Java IDE Eclipse.

 Video Demonstration: <a href="https://www.dailymotion.com/video/x61vpuf">Dandeliongotchi</a>

+(I no longer have access to the code, so no source code is available.)